One More Question:

 A related misconception is children are harmless.
 While it would certainly be far more difficult to justify shooting a 6 year-old than a 15 year-old, if that 6 year-old had a gun and appeared able to point it and pull the trigger, they are no less a deadly threat than the 15 year-old.
 Kids can and do seriously injure, even kill others, including teachers, as I noted in: The Ferguson Effect: They’re Just Harmless Widdle Kiddies.

 Obviously, no rational teacher would want to harm a student in their care, but sometimes, thankfully rarely, it is necessary.
-Not long ago I had to restrain a student that was ruthlessly beating a fellow teacher.
+A few years ago I had to restrain a student that was ruthlessly beating a fellow teacher.
 While I would have been justified in causing him some degree of injury, I was able to do it without hurting him, but most people don’t have those skills, or the will and experience necessary to use them.
 In that case, I saw the attack, and before I was aware of moving, had crossed some 30 feet and was restraining the attacker.
 I was able, within seconds, to talk him into submitting.